HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 How fast can I realistically pay off $20,000 in debt?

 On a $20,000 balance at 20% APR, a fixed payment of $600/month pays it off in 3 years 10 months with approximately $7,600 in total interest.
 Raising the payment to $800/month cuts it to 2 years 9 months and saves roughly $2,800 in additional interest.
-The realistic timeline depends entirely on what fixed payment you can sustain — not on any single strategy or trick.
-Use a free online calculator, enter your actual balance and APR, and try different fixed payment amounts to find the timeline that feels achievable.
+The realistic timeline depends entirely on what fixed payment you can sustain.

 What is the fastest way to pay off debt without more income?

-The fastest method without additional income is finding money already in your budget — subscription cancellations, reduced dining frequency, discretionary category cuts — and redirecting it as a fixed extra payment using the debt avalanche method.
-Most households can find $200–$400/month this way without cutting anything they genuinely value.
-On a $25,000 balance at 20% APR, an extra $300/month cuts the payoff from 20+ years to under 4 years.
+The fastest method without additional income is finding money already in your budget — subscription cancellations, reduced dining frequency, recurring charge cleanup — and redirecting it as a fixed extra payment using the debt avalanche method.
+Most households can find $200–$400/month this way without eliminating everything enjoyable.

 Should I pay off debt or save money first?

 Build a $1,000 emergency buffer first, then attack debt aggressively.
-Without the buffer, unexpected expenses will repeatedly set back your debt payoff timeline — turning a 3-year plan into a 6-year plan through repeated one-step-forward, two-steps-back cycles.
+Without the buffer, unexpected expenses will repeatedly set back your debt payoff timeline.
 Once consumer debt is eliminated, build a full 3–6 month emergency fund before focusing on investment goals.
-The exception: always contribute enough to your employer 401k to capture the full match — that is a guaranteed 50–100% return that beats any debt interest rate.
+The one major exception: always contribute enough to your employer 401(k) to capture the full match, because that is an immediate high-return benefit.

 Does paying off debt fast hurt your credit score?